Structured Shrinkage Priors: Properties

 The joint marginal prior contours, which can be interpreted as contours of a penalty function, provide a powerful tool for studying the properties of different priors.
 Figure~\ref{fig:pencon} shows Monte Carlo approximations of the contours of the joint marginal priors $\int p(\bs \beta | \bs s, \bs \Omega)p(\bs s | \bs \theta)d\bs s$, for $\bs \beta \in \mathbb{R}^2$ with marginal prior variance-covariance matrix $\bs \Sigma = (1 - \rho)\bs I_2 + \rho\bs 1_2 \bs 1_2'$ and marginal prior correlation $\rho = 0.5$.

 Again, the first four panels in the top and bottom rows show contours of SNG and SPB priors with increasingly heavy tails.
 The parameters of the SPB priors have been chosen to ensure that the kurtosis, a measure of tail behavior, of each SPB prior is equal to the kurtosis of the SNG prior above it,\ e.g. the SNG prior with $c = 0.3$ has the same kurtosis as the SPB prior with $q = 0.65$.
 The rightmost panels show contours of SPN priors.
-The top panel is a symmetric sSPN prior with $\rho_{\bs \Omega} = \rho^{0.5}$ and $\rho_{\bs \Psi} = \rho^{0.5}$, whereas the bottom panel is an asymmetric SPN prior with $\rho_{\bs \Omega} = \rho^{0.1}$ and $\rho_{\bs \Psi} = \rho^{0.9}$.
+The top panel is a symmetric sSPN prior with $\omega_{12} = \rho^{0.5}$ and $\psi_{12} = \rho^{0.5}$, whereas the bottom panel is an asymmetric SPN prior with $\omega_{12} = \rho^{0.1}$ and $\psi_{12} = \rho^{0.9}$.

 All three SHP priors encourage similar estimates of $\beta_1$ and $\beta_2$ by pushing contours away from the origin when $\beta_1$ and $\beta_2$ have the same sign and pushing the contours towards the origin when $\beta_1$ and $\beta_2$ have opposite signs.
 The SPN, SNG with $c \leq 1$ and SPB with $q \leq 1$ priors encourage sparse estimates of $\bs \beta$ by retaining discontinuities of the log marginal prior on the axes.
-Interestingly, the contours do not necessarily keep the same shape as the value of prior density changes.
+The contours do not necessarily keep the same shape as the value of prior density changes.
 Contours closer to the origin are more similar to their independent counterparts, with relatively more encouragement of sparsity than structure, whereas contours farther from the origin tend to encourage relatively more structure and less sparsity.
 This is especially evident under the SPN prior with $\rho_{\omega} = \rho^{0.1}$.
-We note that it is clear from the contours that these priors are \emph{not} log-concave when $\rho \neq 0$ and accordingly correspond to \emph{non-convex} penalties under SNG priors with $c \leq 1$, the SPB priors with $q \leq 1$, and the SPN and sSPN priors.

-Under the SNG priors with $c \leq 1/2$ and the SPN priors, we see that the contours do not cross the axes.
-This is a consequence of the behavior of these joint priors along the axes.
-The joint marginal distribution of $\bs \beta$ under the SNG prior with $c \leq 1/2$has has an infinite spike or pole along the axes, when at least one element of $\bs b$ is equal to $0$.
+It is clear from the contours that these priors are \emph{not} log-concave when $\rho \neq 0$ and correspond to \emph{non-convex} penalties for SNG priors with $c \leq 1$, SPB priors with $q \leq 1$, and SPN and sSPN priors.
+Under the SNG priors with $c \leq 1/2$ and the SPN priors, the contours do not cross the axes.
+The joint marginal distribution of $\bs \beta$ under the SNG prior with $c \leq 1/2$ has has an infinite spike or pole along the axes, where at least one element is equal to $0$.